apache/druid/docs/ingestion/kafka-ingestion.md

 |`encoding`|String|The character encoding used to decode header values.
 Supported encodings include `UTF-8`, `UTF-16`, `ISO-8859-1`, `US-ASCII`, `UTF-16BE`, and `UTF-16LE`.|No|`UTF-8`|
 |`stringDecodingCacheSize`|Integer|The maximum number of decoded header strings to cache in memory.
 Set to a higher value for better performance when processing many unique header values.|No|10000|

-##### Header-based filtering example
+##### Header-based inclusion filtering example

-The following example shows how to configure header-based filtering to ingest only records where the `environment` header has the value `production` or `staging`:
+The following example shows how to configure header-based inclusion filtering to ingest only records where the `environment` header has the value `production` or `staging`:

 <details>
   <summary>Click to view the example</summary>